 The NSW FONT education program was developed in 2008, as a risk management strategy in response to a number of adverse events in maternity care.
 The objective of the FONT education program is to improve the safety of maternity care by facilitating and promoting a collaborative approach to assessing, detecting, managing and escalating clinical deterioration in maternal, fetal and newborn conditions.

-The FONT program is undergoing a major revision in 2019 to both content and delivery of the ‘F’ (Fetal welfare) and the ‘O’ (Obstetric emergencies) components.
+The FONT program is undergoing a major change to both content and delivery of the ‘F’ (Fetal welfare) and the ‘O’ (Obstetric emergencies) components.
 The ‘NT’ (Neonatal resuscitation Training) was redesigned in 2017/18, and is now available to a range of clinicians.

-The redesigned FONT program will focus on improving the recognition, response to, and management of the deteriorating fetus and the deteriorating woman.
-The new ‘FONT’ will align with the updated Deteriorating Patient Education program, and ensure FONT remains as an integral part of the Deteriorating Patient Education program for maternity clinicians.
+The redesigned FONT program focuses on improving the recognition, response to, and management of the deteriorating fetus and the deteriorating woman.
+The Perinatal Safety Education aligns with the updated Deteriorating Patient Education program, and ensures that perinatal safety remains as an integral part of the Deteriorating Patient Education program for maternity clinicians.

 The Ministry of Health is leading the FONT redesign process, in collaboration with the Clinical Excellence Commission (CEC) and the Health Education and Training Institute (HETI).
 The process is supported by: